CTSRD-CHERI/cheri-exercises/src/exercises/buffer-overflow-subobject/README.md

 # Exercise a subobject buffer overflow

+In the CheriABI run-time environment, bounds are typically associated with memory allocations rather than C types.
+For example, if a heap memory allocation is made for 1024 bytes, and the structure within it is 768 bytes, then the bounds associated with a pointer will be for the allocation size rather than the structure size.

+With subobject bounds, enforcement occurs on C-language objects within allocations.
-This exercise is similar to the prior exercise, but is for an intra-object overflow.
+This exercise is similar to the prior exercise, but is for such an intra-object overflow.
 In our example, we consider an array within another structure, overflowing onto an integer in the same allocation.